ShubhadeepSadhukhan1993/fastSF/paper.md

 \begin{bmatrix}
 x \\ y \\z
 \end{bmatrix}.$$
-We perform four runs on Shaheen II for this problem using 16, 64, 256, and 1024 processors.
+We perform four runs on a Cray XC40 system (Shaheen II of KAUST) for this problem using 16, 64, 256, and 1024 processors.
 In Fig. \ref{Scaling}, we plot the inverse of time taken in seconds versus the number of processors.
 The data-points follow $T^{-1} \sim p$ curve to a good approximation.
 Thus, we conclude that our code exhibits strong scaling.

 ![Scaling of `fastSF` for the computation of longitudinal velocity structure function using 16, 64, 256, and 1024 processors of Shaheen II.
 All the runs were conducted on a $128^3$ grid. \label{Scaling}](SF_scaling.png)